dcjohnson24/bates_numbering/README.md

 This is based on the [`Marisol`](https://github.com/wikkiewikkie/Marisol) project.
 A few tweaks were made to change the position and rotation of the text.
 These can be found in [`marisol.py`](https://github.com/dcjohnson24/Marisol/blob/feature/text_placement/marisol/marisol.py).

-Create a virtual environment with `virtualenv -p python3.8 .venv`.
+Clone the repository and create a virtual environment with `virtualenv -p python3.8 .venv`.
+Any Python version above 3.5 should work.
 Install the required packages with `pip install -r requirements.txt`.
-The python version number should be >= 3.5.

 ## Usage
 ```bash